shirakaba/react-nativescript-site/docs/layouts/grid.md

 | Name | Type | Description |
 |------|------|-------------|
-`columns` | `String` | A string value representing column widths delimited with commas.<br/>Valid values: an absolute number, `auto`, or `*`.<br/>A number indicates an absolute column width. `auto` makes the column as wide as its widest child. `*` makes the column occupy all available horizontal space.
+`columns` | `string` | A string value representing column widths delimited with commas.<br/>Valid values: an absolute number, `auto`, or `*`.<br/>A number indicates an absolute column width. `auto` makes the column as wide as its widest child. `*` makes the column occupy all available horizontal space.
 The space is proportionally divided over all star-sized columns.
 You can set values such as `3*` and `5*` to indicate a ratio of 3:5 in sizes.
-`rows` | `String` | A string value representing row heights delimited with commas.<br/>Valid values: an absolute number, `auto`, or `*`.<br/>A number indicates an absolute row height. `auto` makes the row as tall as its tallest child. `*` makes the row occupy all available vertical space.
+`rows` | `string` | A string value representing row heights delimited with commas.<br/>Valid values: an absolute number, `auto`, or `*`.<br/>A number indicates an absolute row height. `auto` makes the row as tall as its tallest child. `*` makes the row occupy all available vertical space.
 The space is proportionally divided over all star-sized rows.
 You can set values such as `3*` and `5*` to indicate a ratio of 3:5 in sizes.

 ## Extra props for child elements